ccokoronkwo/centerprise2.0/README.md

 # Centerprise 2.0

-Centerprise 2.0 is the next iteration of a web application for handling Centers Business Office Invoices, Expenses and Payroll Allocation Across Facilities
+Centerprise 2.0 is the next iteration of a web application for handling Centers Business to be .expenses and payroll allocation across owned and flat fee facilities.

 ## Getting Started

-This documentation is intended to aid with a basic remote pull-down and local spin-up of Centerprise 2.0
+This documentation is intended to aid with a basic remote pull-down, environment configuration, testing and deployment of Centerprise 2.0.
+Documentation will include a break down of all known features of the existing application and the enhancements to be implemented.

 ## Table of Contents
 <details>